HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases2.md

 &nbsp;&nbsp;&nbsp;&nbsp;11 CBO completes the evaluation and enrollment, updates the status of the referral to completed, and includes information on what was completed

+&nbsp;&nbsp;&nbsp;&nbsp;To indicate completion the following are performed by the CBO: Any procedures performed by the CBO are indicated by creating a [SDOHCC Procedure](StructureDefinition-SDOHCC-Procedure.html) using the POST method of the FHIR API (i.e. CREATE through the FHIR API) on the CBO FHIR server.
+The procedure is connected to the service request thru referencing the FHIR [SDOHCC ServiceRequest](StructureDefinition-SDOHCC-ServiceRequest.html) instance from the FHIR [SDOHCC Procedure](StructureDefinition-SDOHCC-Procedure.html) Profile instance.
+Also, the relevant [SDOHCC Task For Referral Management](StructureDefinition-SDOHCC-TaskForReferralManagement.html) should refer to the [SDOHCC Procedure](StructureDefinition-SDOHCC-Procedure.html) through the relevant [Task.output](StructureDefinition-SDOHCC-TaskForReferralManagement-definitions.html#Task.output) field.
+The FHIR SDOHCC Task For Referral Management [Task.status](StructureDefinition-SDOHCC-TaskForReferralManagement-definitions.html#key_Task.status) is updated to [completed](https://hl7.org/fhir/R4/codesystem-task-status.html#task-status-completed).

 #### Provider Actions

 &nbsp;&nbsp;&nbsp;&nbsp;12 Provider receives the updated status

+&nbsp;&nbsp;- see [Checking task status](checking_task_status.html) for guidance.
+As the CBO has a FHIR server, the Provider will receive a notification through the subscription mechanism and then pull the [SDOHCC Task For Referral Management](StructureDefinition-SDOHCC-TaskForReferralManagement.html) and any related [actions taken (SDOHCC Procedure)](StructureDefinition-SDOHCC-Procedure.html) from the CBO's FHIR server.

 &nbsp;&nbsp;&nbsp;&nbsp;13 Optional: Provider closes loop with patient via questionnaire available to a patient's application

+- See [Survey Instrument Support](survey_instrument_support.html#survey-instrument-support) for FHIR guidance.

 &nbsp;&nbsp;&nbsp;&nbsp;14 Provider determines if the goal has been satisfied and/or progress has been made on the goal and updates the goal appropriately

+&nbsp;&nbsp;&nbsp;&nbsp;see [SDOHCC Goal](StructureDefinition-SDOHCC-Goal.html) and 'achievementStatus'.

 #### Considerations